AbhiXverse/Solidity-journey/Day 04/Secureum - Ethereum 101.md

 - Ethash is Ethereum's PoW algorithm (previously Dagger-Hashimoto)
 - It is memory-hard, making it ASIC-resistant and more GPU-friendly

-Ethereum Block Structure (Eh)
+Ethereum Block Structure (Ethhash)

-- Each block consists of
+- Each block consists of :
+    - Block header
+    - Transactions
+    - ommers (uncle) block headers
+-